taikutaiku

 How it works.
 The plugin opens as a sidebar panel (default width 360px).
 It queries the session for available shells, presents them in a selection interface, and lets you type commands to send to a specific shell.
 When you send a command, it writes the command text to the selected shell via the terminal.write bridge method.
 It can also read terminal output via terminal.read to display results directly in the commander panel.

 Usage scenario.
-You have four terminals open: a dev server, a test runner, a database console, and a general-purpose shell.
+You have four terminals open: a local preview server, a test runner, a database console, and a general-purpose shell.
 From Terminal Commander, you select the test runner terminal and type npm test -- --grep "auth".
 The command is sent to that terminal.
-You switch the selector to the dev server and send npm run build.
+You switch the selector to the preview server and send npm run build.
 You are orchestrating multiple terminals from a single panel without switching between tiles.

 Music Player